Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 However, the Enclave also supports the JCA (Java Cryptography Architecture) framework.
-Supplying a compatible JCA provider (for example [SunEC provider](https://docs.oracle.com/javase/8/docs/technotes/guides/security/SunProviders.html#SunEC)) and the necessary Tessera config allows the NaCl primitives to be replaced with alternative curves and symmetric ciphers.
+Supplying a compatible JCA provider (for example [SunEC provider](https://docs.oracle.com/javase/8/docs/technotes/guides/security/SunProviders.html#SunEC)) and the necessary Tessera configuration allows the NaCl primitives to be replaced with alternative curves and symmetric ciphers.

 The same Enclave encryption process as described in [Lifecycle of a private transaction](https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/)